Happy new year everyone. Te Pou offices are now open for 2021.

 This programme is for registered nurses with clinical leadership roles or who are identified as emerging clinical leaders.
 Nurses on the programme develop their theoretical knowledge and clinical skills within the field of mental health and addiction nursing.

-In 2016 the programme is delivered by University of Otago, Massey University and University of Auckland.
+The programme is delivered by the University of Otago, Massey University and the University of Auckland.

 Registered nurses employed in a clinical role in a DHB or NGO mental health and addiction service, or in a specialist mental health role in a PHO, can apply for this programme.